posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ##### Avoiding double fetch on the client

 One of the advantages of having an initial state is that we can avoid fetching on the client.
-Data loaders can implement a mechanism to skip fetching on the client if the initial state is provided ([Pinia Colada](./colada.md) implements this).
+Data Loaders can implement a mechanism to skip fetching on the client if the initial state is provided ([Pinia Colada](./colada.md) implements this).
 This means nested loaders **aren't executed either**.
 Since data loaders shouldn't contain side effects besides data fetching, this shouldn't be a problem.

 ### The Navigation Guard